Developer Guide

 Test case:

-add case t:Ang Murders
+add case t:Ang Murders,undo,add case t:Bishan Theft,redo

-is not redone.
+Expected: The commandadd case t:Ang Murdersis not redone.
 Error details shown in the result display.
-List of cases remains the same as after theadd case t:Bishan Theft
+List of cases remains the same as after theadd case t:Bishan Theftcommand is executed.

 -